SteveLauC/Notes/algorithm/algorithm-4th-edition/Ch2.md

    2. there are two unique features of selection sort:

-      1. the time complexity is indenpent from the input for the reason that for any kind of input, it will just scan the array to find the minimal value.
+      1. the time complexity is indenpent from the input for the reason that for any kind of input, it will just scan the array to find the minimal value over and over again.

          If you give a sorted data to the selection sort, you will find it consume the same time as the unordered one.